wp-plugins/spider-facebook/readme.txt

 * Facebook Facepile that shows the Facebook profile pictures of the Facebook users who have liked your Facebook page or have signed up for your site.
 * Facebook Request Dialog for sending a Facebook Request from one Facebook user to one or more Facebook users.
 * Facebook Register
+* The plugin can be used to add social sharing buttons for specific and/or all posts and pages.

 In addition to the social integration widgets, Facebook plugin allows having registration possibility with Facebook, which is one of the most common features for the high-end websites. (commercial version)
 Multiple registration possibilities (auto registration, username and password, as well as username/password and Captcha). (commercial version)